(all scriptural references in the following post are from the N.K.J.V.)

 According to the Bible, does an unborn child have the same standing with God an adult has?

 The answer here is, yes, and the passage is Exodus 21:22-25.
-I understand that these verses are specifically a part of God’s Old Testament law for Israel, and we don’t live under that law, but that doesn’t mean that we can’t glean truth from it.
-As you read these verses, pay careful attention to how God rates the health of a baby in a womb on legal par with someone who injures it.
+I understand that these verses are specifically a part of God’s Old Testament law for Israel, and we don’t live under that law.
+However, that doesn’t mean that we can’t glean truth from it.
+As you read these verses, pay careful attention to how God rates the health of a baby in a womb on legal par with someone who injures that unborn child.
 The verses say:

 Well, now that I’ve asked these three questions and provided their answers, I’d like to think that I’ve said enough to convince you of what the Bible teaches about abortion.
 But, just for further proof, here are a few more “quick hits.”
 Hopefully, you’ll find these instructive too:

-2. The argument that a deformed fetus can be aborted without repercussion is not a valid one because in Exodus 4:11 God says to Moses, “Who has made man’s mouth?
+- The argument that a deformed fetus can be aborted without repercussion because such a child doesn’t come with God’s full “stamp of approval” is not a valid one.
+In Exodus 4:11, God says to Moses, “Who has made man’s mouth?
 Or who makes the mute, the deaf, the seeing, or the blind?
 Have not I, the Lord?”

-3. In Job 3:11, Job asks, “Why did I not die at birth?
+- In Job 3:11, Job asks, “Why did I not die at birth?
 Why did I not perish when I came from the womb?”
-Think about it, you have to be alive to begin with in order to die at birth.
+Think about it, you have to be alive to begin with in order to die or perish at birth.

-5. A Christian woman has no right to say, “My body is my own, and I’ll do what I want to with it.”
-Why not?
+- A Christian woman has no right to say, “My body is my own, so I’ll do what I want to with it.”
+Why doesn’t a Christian woman have that right?
 It’s because 1 Corinthians 6:19-20 says to Christians: “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.

 Now, in closing, let me be sure to say something to any man or woman who has been the cause of an abortion: GOD STILL LOVES YOU.
 Abortion is not the unpardonable sin, and there is a full and blessed life that can be lived even after an abortion.
 You need to understand that the blood of Jesus Christ cleanses and forgives all sin.
 Heaven isn’t divided into the camps of mothers and fathers who aborted their children and mothers and fathers who didn’t.
 For that matter, neither is hell.